Last updated on: January 27th, 2020

 Building the Protected App

-To protect your app build using Jscrambler, all you have to do is run one of the npm scripts that build NativeScript apps with webpack enabled:
+To protect your app built using Jscrambler, all you have to do is run one of the npm scripts that build NativeScript apps with webpack enabled:

 or